+Kilombero Weaver

+Day 18.
+Transfer to Dar es Salaam

 We start the day by trying to clean up on the mountain birds before heading gradually to the tropical East African city of Dar es Salaam on the warm Indian Ocean.
 Here we'll look for terns, shorebirds, and other species.

 Overnight: Dar es Salaam

 Day 19.
-Coastal birds and departure home or to Pemba Island
+Coastal birds and departure

-We'll bird until we take our flights for one of the extensions or home.
+We'll bird until we take our flights for home or to one of the extensions.

-Duration: Limit: 19 days 3 - 6

-Date: 11 - 29 April 2018

-Start: Kilimanjaro International Airport near Arusha (The order of the tour is sometimes reversed.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
+In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
+Duration: 19 days Limit: 4 - 8 Dates: 11 - 29 April 2024 Start: Kilimanjaro International Airport near Arusha (The order of the tour is sometimes reversed.
 Please check with us before buying air tickets.)

-End: Dar es Salaam

-Price: US\$8536 per person sharing, assuming 6 participants US\$8730 per person sharing, assuming 5 participants US\$9713 per person sharing, assuming 4 participants US\$9989 per person sharing, assuming 3 participants (These are 2017 prices; 2018 prices are expected to be 5 - 10% higher.)

-Single supplement: US\$813

-Pemba Island: US\$1638 per person sharing, based on 2 - 3 participants (probable discounts for bigger groups).
-No single supplement.

-Southern Highlands: On request

-Price includes:
+End: Dar es Salaam Prices: US\$12,182 per person sharing, assuming 4 - 8 participants (2024) Single supplements: US\$1,087 (2024) Pemba Island: On request Southern Highlands: On request Price includes:

-Accommodation as specified All meals All park, conservation, and entrance fees as described Excursions and activities as detailed in itinerary Ground transport Price excludes: Flights Airport taxes Items of a personal nature, e.g., laundry, gifts, etc. Drinks Gratuities Visa Insurance
+Accommodation as specified All meals All park, conservation, and entrance fees as described Excursions and activities as detailed in itinerary Ground transport Price excludes:

+Flights

+Airport taxes

+Items of a personal nature, e.g., laundry, gifts, etc.

+Drinks

+Gratuities (please see our tipping guidelines blog)

+Visa

+Insurance